HIT-CNC/CNC-Handson-201/simple-k8s/README.md

 nginx-deployment-59bbf75fb-x6d5n   1/1     Running   0          24s
 ```

-and then, a cloud load balancer has been deployed for your application
+and then, a cloud load balancer has been deployed for your application.

 ```
 $ kubectl get service